litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 Note that we recommend running the wide version of the command so that you can see not only the names by the nodes and addresses of the pod.

-The name of the LiteSpeed Kubernetes ADC controller pod is ls-k8s-webadc-SUFFIX.
+The name of the LiteSpeed Kubernetes Ingress controller pod is ls-k8s-webadc-SUFFIX.
 For example: `ls-k8s-webadc-5b6cb78b89-qdhjx`

 ### Pod Status